-Bluedio makes varieties of audio devices ranging from True Wireless Earbuds to over – ear headphones à d the company seems to be respected in the game for quite a while.
+Bluedio makes varieties of audio devices ranging from True Wireless Earbuds to over-ear headphones and the company seems to be respected in the game for quite a while.
+Today, I’ll be writing about the Bluedio T elf 2 review as well as my overall experience about the TWS earbuds altogether.

-As another Chinese brand, I had no issue with the fà t that they make really cool stuffs but sincerely I never heard of them until I stumbled upon the Bluedio Hi Hurricane TWS earbuds which was somehow crazy to use but that’s a story for another day.
+As another Chinese brand, I had no issue with the fact that they make really cool stuffs but sincerely I never heard of them until I stumbled upon the Bluedio Hi Hurricane TWS earbuds which was somehow crazy to use but that’s a story for another day.

 The Bluedio T-elf 2 itself isn’t expensive as well because the company is known for making affordable/entry-level wireless headphones and this one was one of such.
 Really portable and barely noticeable in the ear except for the black color so someone close-by will notice eventually that you’re wearing an earbud but that’s not an issue.